Elyoya: 2023 season

 For the 2023 LEC season had a renewed team in top and bot lane.
 Reached the final of the winter split, losing 0–3 against G2 Esports.
 His performance earned him a spot on the best team in the split.

 In spring, despite finishing 8th with a 3–6, he ended up winning the split against Team BDS 3–2.
 As in the previous split, Elyoya once again occupied the position on the 1st All-Pro Team, this time along with three of his teammates.

 During 2023 Mid-Season Invitational they suffered the second fastest defeat in international an MSI (the fastest was T1 against Invictus Gaming in MSI 2019 with a time of 15:57), losing to T1 on the third map in a time of 16:47.
+Elyoya was the only one on his team who did not finish the series with a negative KDA, playing three Lee Sin's with 13/13/9.

 The summer split they qualified for the groups but were quickly eliminated.

 For the season finals they qualified in second position but losing to Fnatic 2–3 to qualify for the final, finally finishing in 3rd place and earning a pass to 2023 World Championship.
 In Worlds the team only achieved one victory against Team BDS, being eliminated against Weibo Gaming.